Manoz/purr-starter/docs/README.md

 I decided to create my own starter-kit using everything I would have liked to see in a project like this.
 The goal is to make it as simple as possible so that everyone can use it whether you are a beginner or not.

-This project is also useful as inspiration for ideas you might want to integrate into your development environment.
+This project is also used as an inspiration for ideas you might want to integrate into your development environment.

 ## Folder structure